smopuim2/chatbot/README.md

 # chatbot
 This is a chatbot.
-Type normal English to talk to the program.
+Type normal English to talk to the program(I call it Andy).
 I use a *trick*: **regexp**!